MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 # Test your guide and place holograms using HoloLens Author mode

-The second major step in creating a guide in Microsoft Dynamics 365 Guides takes place on the HoloLens application.
+The second major step in creating a guide in Microsoft Dynamics 365 Guides (Preview) takes place on the HoloLens application.
 In HoloLens Authoring mode, you:

 - Align your guide to a marker or a digital twin, depending on the type of alignment you chose in the PC application.
 - Test the flow of your guide.